 - Premiums that will not increase and a policy that is not canceled as long as the premiums are being paid

 - Anyone between the age of 40 and the cap from the insurer will pay

 Who Is Getting You The Best Deal?

-United Life offers guaranteed cover and is one of the most affordable options for people aged 40, with policies starting at around $50 a month, depending on your personal circumstances.
+United Life offers guaranteed cover and is one of the most affordable options for people aged 40, with policies starting at around $50 a month, depending on your circumstances.

 Are You Sure You Need Guaranteed Issuance Cover?

-A little time spent on researching the marketplace could save you a lot of money in the long run and help you get the best possible deal.
+Researching the marketplace could save you a lot of money in the long run and help you get the best possible deal.